 University Health System is offering a convenient way for parents to avoid long lines and stay up-to-date with their child’s immunizations.
-They will dispatch a mobile clinic to six NISD campuses in June.
+They will dispatch a mobile clinic to 13 NISD campuses in August.

-Their Children’s Health bus will be at the following schools from 3 to 5:30 p.m. on the dates listed:
+Their Children’s Health bus will be at the following schools at the dates/times listed:

 Please call 210-358-7020 or visit www.healthyUexpress.com to make an appointment or for more information.
 Registration forms can also be completed in advance using the website.